peteroupc/peteroupc.github.io/random.md

 - In multithreaded applications, for each kind of RNG, it's encouraged to either&mdash;
     - create a single thread-safe instance of the RNG on application startup and use that instance throughout the application, or
     - store separate and independently-initialized instances of the RNG in thread-local storage, so that each thread accesses a different instance (this might not always be ideal for cryptographic RNG implementations).
-- Methods and libraries mentioned in the "Statistical" column need to be initialized with a full-length seed before use (for example, a seed generated using an implementation in the "Cryptographic" column).
+- Methods and libraries mentioned in the "Statistical" column need to be initialized with a seed before use (for example, a seed generated using an implementation in the "Cryptographic" column).
 - The mention of a third-party library in this section does not imply sponsorship or endorsement of that library, or imply a preference of that library over others.
 The list is not comprehensive.